It may be the most wonderful time of the year but sadly Christmas dinner won't cook itself!

 Find it difficult to use a peeler because you only have the use of one hand?
 The Swedish Fix-It Food Preparation Board may be able to help.
 This great aid has been specially designed to be used one-handed and so items can be held in place on the board using the clamp or adjustable pegs to hold it securely while you peel your vegetables or potatoes.

 For chopping vegetables, you need a good knife that’s easy to use and doesn’t put too much strain on your hand and wrist.
-The Chef Knife has been designed with an ergonomic, easy to grip, angled handle that’s ideal for use if you have arthritis.
+The Reflex Preparation Knife has been designed with a contoured grip, closed handle that reduces the need to move your wrist as much and so makes the knife easier to use and control.

 Opening tins and jars